ptc-bink/rune-swap-be/README.md

     - Send and Sign PSBT with user wallet.

-2. After confirmed transaction, Transfer and Burn rune token from Receiver wallet to Burning wallet.
+2. After confirmed transaction, Transfer and swap rune token from Receiver wallet to swaping wallet.

     - Get rune utxos and btc utxos in receiver wallet.

-    - Build PSBT with receiver rune token and utxo balance as input and OP_RETURN value and claim amount of rune token, return rune token, change utxo as output using reciver wallet WIF privatekey, address, and burning wallet address.
+    - Build PSBT with receiver rune token and utxo balance as input and OP_RETURN value and claim amount of rune token, return rune token, change utxo as output using reciver wallet WIF privatekey, address, and swaping wallet address.
     (At that time, set OP_RETURN as invalid)

     - Sign PSBT with receiver wallet.